Ma-Yier/RatGene/README.md

 ## Instructions

 ### Running Examples
+#### Example 1
 The `test1.m` demostrates the process of computing a gene knockout strategy for the production of ethanol which is a valuable biofuel and industrial solvent in yeast fermentation.
-The model used is `iMM904` downloaded from [BiGG](http://bigg.ucsd.edu/models/iMM904) database.
+The model used is [`iMM904`](http://bigg.ucsd.edu/models/iMM904) downloaded from [BiGG](http://bigg.ucsd.edu/) database.
 Run the following code in the command line of MATLAB:
 ```
 test1
 ```